2026 Alaska State Tax Deadlines

 Permanent Fund Dividend (PFD) considerations

-While Alaska has no state sales tax, local jurisdictions may impose:
+While Alaska has no State sales tax, local jurisdictions may impose:

 • Local sales taxes (varies by municipality)